Module ammcore.class¶

 Foo:New():ClassMethod() --> prints `Foo()`

-expects that self
+Here, ClassMethod expects that self is Foo, but instead

-it is an instance of Foo
+it is an instance of Foo.

 To avoid errors, you can always get the class by its instance using the __class